gbif/data-blog/content/post/2023-01-18-senegalia-clustering-in-brazil/index.en.md

 Some collections are beginning to use the clustered data to improve their own databases with missing data, for example filling in missing coordinates or updating scientific names.
 This is one of our goals in this work.

-The clustering work is only a GBIF side project, and we do not have an active development program.
+The clustering work is only a GBIF side project and we do not have an active development program.
 These simple analyses are the tip of an interesting iceberg and the intent behind the blog is to tempt you to investigate further.
 These clusters were only made between preserved specimens, but GBIF also has hundreds of millions of occurrences from DNA, material citations in the literature, and observations.
 This expands the questions that could be addressed by the clustering.

 We recognize that there are many different types of clustering algorithms that could be run across the data that could be optimized for specific questions such as duplicates, relating type specimens, connecting DNA sequences to specimens, and literature material citations to specimens.
 GBIF is working with partners in a grant called [BiCIKL](https://bicikl-project.eu/) which is developing better integration among specimens, DNA sequences, literature and taxonomy and clustering can help that work.